Sailing Event Notification System

 - ensure participants maintain a minimum distance of 500m from the bow and 30 metres from the side or stern of any seagoing ship that is underway.

-Conducting an activity under this exemption indemnifies Roads and Maritime Services from all liability associated with the exempt activity and releases Roads and Maritime Services from any actions or proceedings of any nature that may be instituted in relation to the activity.
+Conducting an activity under this exemption indemnifies Transport for NSW from all liability associated with the exempt activity and releases Transport for NSW from any actions or proceedings of any nature that may be instituted in relation to the activity.

 Area specific conditions